Sabina Shikhlinskaya: Art work

-In 1999 Sabina curated and participated in a project on the theme of "Paradise Lost", in which participating artists collected found objects on the Absheron peninsula and created installations focused on the Baku's environmental decay.
+In 1999 Sabina curated and participated in a project on the theme of "Paradise Lost", in which participating artists collected found objects on the Absheron peninsula and created installations focused on Baku's environmental decay.
 In 2000, as part of another land art project about fire worship, Sabina made seven doors from fire, emulating an ancient Zoroastrian temple.
 In Sabina's last land art project, "Oil", she used petrol as her painting medium.

-From 2006 Sabina has extensively explored video art.
-Her first video installation "Hamam", illustrating an old traditional Sufi ritual of bathing and cleansing, was exhibited worldwide.
-In 2007, Shikhlinskaya made her second video project " Ship Bolshevik Narimam Narimanov" – filming an abandoned Soviet shipwreck and combining the visual image with interviews of artists on the subject of post-Soviet change and stagnation.
-"Dangerous Red", one from her latest works, is a commentary on violence and its presence in everyday life.
-As installation it was exhibited in Georgia, Azerbaijan, Poland, Norway, Korea, France and Netherland in 2009 -2012.
+Since 2006, Sabina has extensively explored video art.
+Her first video installation, "Hamam", illustrating an old traditional Sufi ritual of bathing and cleansing, was exhibited worldwide.
+In 2007, Shikhlinskaya made her second video project, " Ship Bolshevik Narimam Narimanov" – filming an abandoned Soviet shipwreck and combining the visual image with interviews of artists on the subject of post-Soviet change and stagnation.
+"Dangerous Red", one of her latest works, is a commentary on violence and its presence in everyday life.
+As an installation, it was exhibited in Georgia, Azerbaijan, Poland, Norway, Korea, France, and Netherland in 2009 -2012.

-In 2011 Sabina Shikhlinskaya created a new series of paintings titled "no comment" in the stencil technique.
+In 2011 Sabina Shikhlinskaya created a new series of paintings titled "No Comment" in the stencil technique.
 This work has the strongly pronounced social maintenance directed on the criticism of problems of a modern society.

-Shikhlinskaya's works are presented in the collections : Tretyakovskaya State Gallery, Russia; Ministry of Culture of Russia; Ministry of Culture of Azerbaijan; Baku Museum of Modern Art, Azerbaijan; Giz Galasi Gallery, Baku, Azerbaijan; Yeni Gallery, Baku, Azerbaijan; BP headquarters in Baku, Azerbaijan; Istanbul, Turkey; London, UK; International Bank of Azerbaijan; The Central and East European Art Foundation / Meda Mladek / Nahit Kabakci collection, Turkey.
+Shikhlinskaya's works are presented in the collections : Tretyakovskaya State Gallery, Russia; Ministry of Culture of Russia; Ministry of Culture of Azerbaijan; Baku Museum of Modern Art, Azerbaijan; Giz Galasi Gallery, Baku, Azerbaijan; Yeni Gallery, Baku, Azerbaijan; BP headquarters in Baku, Azerbaijan; Istanbul, Turkey; London, UK; International Bank of Azerbaijan; and The Central and East European Art Foundation / Meda Mladek / Nahit Kabakci collection, Turkey.